 I have worked with so many children from ages 4 months to 10 years and everyone has been successful!
 I have heard it all, "I've tried it all, my child just doesn't like sleep" or "It's too late for us!"
 No, it's never too late to teach healthy and independent sleeping habits.
 I work with you until your sleep goals are met.

 What if I need help throughout the night?

 I offer a few different options for overnight support.
-I have unlimited overnight text support and although I am fully confident in the fact that my sleep plans are detailed enough for you to carry out the sleep training on your own, I do offer half and full night sleep support!
+I have unlimited overnight text support and although I am fully confident in the fact that my sleep plans are detailed enough for you to carry out the sleep training on your own, I do also offer half and full night sleep support!
 Depending on which support plan you choose, I can come to your home before bedtime and help you through the first night (or more) of the sleep training process to help guide you with a hands-on approach.
 For half nights, I come before bedtime and will stay until midnight.
 If you want me to stay the entire night, I will stay until 6:00 AM.
 I would be on-hand to tend to your child during that time or just be available for you to ask questions while it is happening.
 These services are only available for families who live within 30 minutes of my home.

 My child has acid reflux.
 Can I still sleep train?

 I will only work with a child whose symptoms are managed and under control.
 If you and your child's pediatrician are still working on dosing/medication/remedies, I recommend waiting.
 This is because the pain from the reflux could (and most likely is) be causing the night wakings and it can be painful.
 I would never want to intentionally cause any child harm through my sleep training process and would need your child's pediatricians "all-clear!"

 Can I continue breastfeeding while sleep training?